List of Hong Kong national security cases: Stand News (29 December 2021)

 Chung, Lam, and Best Pencil (Hong Kong) Limited, the owner of Stand News, were charged with seditious publication on 30 December.
 The four others were released on police bail.
 Bails were denied for both Chung and Lam.
 Police froze HK$61 million (US$7.8 million) of Stand News' assets.

 On 11 April 2022, veteran journalist Allan Au was arrested in Kwai Chung by the NSD for allegedly, as per a press release by police on the same day which did not name Au, conspiring to publish seditious materials.
 Local reports said the arrest was related to the Stand News case.
 A professional consultant at the School of Journalism of the Chinese University at the time of the arrest, Au had worked at TVB News and RTHK, and was a columnist for outlets including Stand News and Ming Pao.
 Au was released on bail the following day and was not charged.

 On 7 November, Lam was released on bail, after a lawyer for him and Chung applied for the termination of their sedition trial.
 On 13 December, Chung was also released on bail, after he was unable to review all of the new material from remand.

 The lead prosecutor in the case is Laura Ng, who was criticized by the defence for submitting four new boxes of materials in February 2023.
+Prosecutor Jennifer Tsui also the prosecution team as Ng's deputy.

+Chung and Lam were found guilty of sedition on 29 August 2024.
+The judgement said that, of the 17 Stand News articles considered by the court, 11 were found to be seditious.
+The two were released on bail.
+The parent company, Best Pencil, was also convicted.
+On 26 September, Chung was sentenced to 21 months, while Lam received 11 months; the judge ordered Lam to be released immediately on health grounds.

 2022 cases

 Koo Sze-yiu (4 February 2022)

 Koo Sze-yiu, 75-year-old veteran activist who had been jailed at least 11 times since 2000, was arrested by the NSD at his home in Sham Shui Po for inciting subversion on 4 February 2022, ahead of his planned protest against the Beijing Winter Olympics.
 Four more were brought to the police station to assist with the investigation: activists Lui Yuk-lin and Chan Yi-ming, former Democratic Party member Virginia Fung King-Man, and former vice-chairman of the Chinese Labour Party, Chan King-chung.

-Koo was charged with attempting to commit seditious act on the next day, with bail denied.
-He was found guilty of sedition charge and sentenced to 9 months in prison on 12 July 2022.
+Koo was charged with attempting to commit a seditious act on the next day, with bail denied.
+He was found guilty of sedition charge and sentenced to nine months in prison on 12 July.